 Are you looking for a healthy snack or a delicious dessert?
 Why not try making the Caribbean Fruit Salad?

-Follow a recipe; follow food safety & hygiene rules; chop using the bridge/claw safely; tidy away.
+Follow a recipe; follow food safety & hygiene rules; chop using the bridge/claw technique safely; use a citrus squeezer; use measuring spoons; use weighing scales; tidy away.

-Mixing bowl, tablespoon, chopping board, small bowl, sharp knife, grater, lemon squeezer, teaspoon.
+Mixing bowl, tablespoon, chopping board, small bowl, sharp knife, grater, citrus squeezer, teaspoon, measuring spoons.

 Ingredients (serves 8):

 - Juice of 1 orange

 - Juice of 1 lime

 - 2 bananas

 - 2 mangoes - ‘hedgehogged’